Graph Settings

 - y-min & y-max

 The Graph Settings control a few aesthetic details of your graph.
-Changing these will not affect your goal in any way, so feel free to experiment as much as you want with them: the effects are purely cosmetic, and can be instantly reversed if you decide they're not helpful.
+Changing these will not affect your goal in any way, so they can't derail you.
+Feel free to experiment as much as you want with them: the effects are purely cosmetic, and can be instantly reversed if you decide they're not helpful.
 You can find this section near the bottom of the Settings tab below the graph.

 Line type